-Family Programs at the CU Museum of Natural History are dynamic family experiences where children and their adults explore the natural world together.
+The CU Museum of Natural History welcomes families to learn about the natural world together.
 Authentic museum objects are the starting point for intentionally curated hands-on science and art activities.
 Movement and dramatic play reinforce science learning.
 Tangible memories are created to take home.